Check out these 15 HIIT moves you can pull off at home.

 How to do it: Stand with knees slightly bent, holding a dumbbell in each hand.
 Hinge torso forward while keeping your back straight and flat.

 Pull the weights up while keeping elbows glued to your sides.
 At the top of the movement, pause for a moment and squeeze your shoulder blades together.
-Then bring the weights back down gradually — with control!
+Bring the weights back down gradually — with control!

 Repeat the move for 20 seconds, then rest for 60 seconds.
 (That’s a beginner set — bump up the active time as you get stronger.)